Believe in Me (1971 film): Reception

 The magazine New York's Judith Crist disliked Hagmann's direction and Horovitz's screenwriting and wrote, "[It] is a sloppy story about an intern driven to drugs because he sees kids and old people get sick, and who apparently makes his girl an addict too—or simply makes her stop wearing eyeliner.
 You can't tell which—and couldn't care less.

 Roger Greenspun of The New York Times wrote that Believe in Me avoided melodrama seen in other drug films but found that it had predictable surprises and failed to explain "crucial" questions.
-He reviewed, "[It] is full of plot hints dropped and never retrieved, and it seems to have been cut—not so much edited as maimed.
+He wrote, "[It] is full of plot hints dropped and never retrieved, and it seems to have been cut—not so much edited as maimed.
 When allowed some emotional range ...
 Stuart Hagmann directs a rather decent movie.
 But such moments are too few, and in suppressing even pathos, the film also suppresses the other feelings that could have made it live."